fomightez/bioinformatics_software_compatibility/index.md

 Bioinformatics Software Compatibility
 =====================================

-Certain bioinformatics software is commonly used in tandem with other software.
+Certain bioinformatics software is commonly used in tandem.
 Often certain versions are needed of each to be compatible in a pipeline or workflow.
 Knowing the details can make installations and Docker builds much easier.

 Software
 --------